sazid1462/beats/packetbeat/README.md

 `sudo setcap cap_net_raw=ep packetbeat`

 After that you can start packetbeat as any user.
 This will not work in a nosuid mount (e.g. Ubuntu home directory), but /usr/bin should be fine.
-I'm pretty sure systemd can set process capabilities too, and that might be the most acceptable solution for your sysadmins.
+Systemd should be able to set process capabilities too, and that might be the most acceptable solution for your sysadmins.